 9.3.1.22a.3 Secure sounding subvariant

 The format of the User Info field in the Secure Sounding Ranging Trigger is defined in Figure 9-64le (User Info field for Secure Sounding subvariant).
-There is a single User Info field in a Secure Sounding Ranging Trigger frame.
+There is a single User Info field that is not a Special User Info field in a Secure Sounding Ranging Trigger frame.